 High-quality, play-based, indoor/outdoor program High-quality, play-based, indoor/outdoor program Operates Monday to Friday for 52 weeks per year.
 Open from 7:00am to 6:30pm daily.
 Only closed on public holidays and weekends.
 Operates in sessions across the week for 40 weeks per year.
 Sessions are usually between school hours.
 Closed on school holidays, public holidays and weekends.
-Flexibility of days and attendance times, with the ability to request casual days or permanently change days Sessions are pre-planned by the kinder, usually between school hours, with set drop off and pick up times Breakfast, morning tea, lunch, afternoon tea and late snack provided Meals usually provided by families Subsidised by the Child Care Subsidy covers the cost of a full day of kinder/long day care has a daily rate ongoing weekly payments Subsidised by the Kindergarten Fee Subsidy covers the cost of kinder sessions charged by term or year once-off or termly payments more affordable Siblings can attend at the same time in younger rooms / all get dropped-off & picked-up together Sessional kinder is only for the child attending the kinder program Provides toileting and nappy changing facilities and can assist with toilet training children Children are often required to be fully toilet trained to attend kindergarten Must be fully vaccinated to enrol Must be fully vaccinated to enrol Creates individual learning plans for each child, documentation on their progress and provides detailed transition statements to schools Creates individual learning plans for each child, documentation on their progress and provides detailed transition statements to schools
+Flexibility of days and attendance times, with the ability to request casual days or permanently change days Sessions are pre-planned by the kinder, usually between school hours, with set drop off and pick up times Breakfast, morning tea, lunch, afternoon tea and late snack provided Meals usually provided by families Subsidised by the Child Care Subsidy covers the cost of a full day of kinder/long day care has a daily rate ongoing weekly payments Subsidised by the Kindergarten Fee Subsidy Siblings can attend at the same time in younger rooms / all get dropped-off & picked-up together Sessional kinder is only for the child attending the kinder program Provides toileting and nappy changing facilities and can assist with toilet training children Children are often required to be fully toilet trained to attend kindergarten Must be fully vaccinated to enrol Must be fully vaccinated to enrol Creates individual learning plans for each child, documentation on their progress and provides detailed transition statements to schools Creates individual learning plans for each child, documentation on their progress and provides detailed transition statements to schools